AstralBat64/DeepJS/README.md

 # DeepJS
 This is standalone javascript framework powered by deep learning artificial intelligence.
 It can build an operating system with 3 default options:

-1. Marketplace with empty secure account
+1. Marketplace with empty secure account for sale
 2. World map with its history timeline
-3. Opened to verification static source code
+3. Opened to modification and verification static source code in runtime

 # Build tree
 -boolean[0, 1]